allyssap/allyssap/README.md

 ===============================
 Software Developer
 ------------------
 The first programming language I started to learn was HTML, and that was over a decade ago!
-I am so lucky to have found that my passions for problem solving and math work perfect for my career as a developer.
-I am actively seeking an internship for summer 2023.
+I am so lucky to have found that my passions for problem solving and math work perfect for my career as a software engineer.
+I am currently seeking a new grad opportunity!
 * 🌍  I'm based in Canada
 * 📄 Know about my experience: [view my resume](https://allyssa.ca/files/Resume.pdf)
 * ✉️  You can contact me at [Poulina@uwindsor.ca](mailto:Poulina@uwindsor.ca) or [allyssapoul@outlook.com](mailto:allyssapoul@outlook.com)